ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of rain showers before 1pm.
 Partly sunny, with a high near 75.
-South southeast wind 9 to 18 mph, with gusts as high
+South wind 10 to 18 mph, with gusts as high as 31
-         as 31 mph.
+         mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">